Latest results published 29 October 2024

 - Background to the Annual Survey of Hours and Earnings

-- Advice for completing the ASHE 2020 survey for businesses affected by COVID-19
+- Guidance for completing the ASHE survey

 - ONS quality and methodology for ASHE